Fedor Putintsev: Biography

 Member of the Russian Communist Party (b) since 1920.
-From 1921–1922 he actively participated in anti-religious propaganda.
+From 1921 to 1922 he actively participated in anti-religious propaganda.
 He was a member of the Central Council of the League of Militant Atheists of the USSR from 1925.
 In 1932–1934 he edited the newspaper Bezbozhnik.
 He was the editor of the magazine Bezbozhnik.
 Putintsev in particular participated in the campaign against religious holidays.
 The basic direction of his research work was history, ideology, the political role of religious sectarianism.
 He was a researcher of the problems of evolutionists religion, sectarianism in the period of construction of the Socialist society.
-Putintsev developed a handbook "Questionnaire and instructions for the collection of information about sects", on the basis of which were held sociological.
-Studies that gave a more or less complete picture of sectarian religiosity at the end of the 1920s and beginning of the 1930s.
+Putintsev developed a handbook "Questionnaire and instructions for the collection of information about sects", on the basis of which were held sociological studies that gave a more or less complete picture of sectarian religiosity at the end of the 1920s and beginning of the 1930s.
 On these and other issues he wrote a lot of articles, a number of books.
 The main ones are "The origin of religious feasts" (M., 1924 and 1925), "The political role of sectarianism" (M., 1927 and 1929), "The Doukhobors" (M., 1927 and 1928), "The debt bondage brotherhood of the sectarians" (M., 1931), "The political role and tactics of sects" (Moscow, 1935), "On freedom of conscience in the USSR" (Moscow, 1939).